vumichien/cocoindex/docs/docs/core/basics.md

 *   **Action**, which defines the behavior of the operation, e.g. *import*, *transform*, *for each*, *collect* and *export*.
     See [Flow Definition](flow_def) for more details for each action.

-*   Some actions (i.e. "import", "transform" and "export") require an **Operation Spec**, which describes the specific behavior of the operation, e.g. a source to import from, a function describing the transformation behavior, a storage to export to as an index.
+*   Some actions (i.e. "import", "transform" and "export") require an **Operation Spec**, which describes the specific behavior of the operation, e.g. a source to import from, a function describing the transformation behavior, a target storage to export to (as an index).
     *   Each operation spec has a **operation type**, e.g. `LocalFile` (data source), `SplitRecursively` (function), `SentenceTransformerEmbed` (function), `Postgres` (storage).
     *   CocoIndex framework maintains a set of supported operation types.
 Users can also implement their own.